lhyleonghuiyu/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 2. Include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...

-![alt text][image1]
+As an exploration of the data set,  histograms of the training, validation and test set were plot to observe the distribution of the data.
 Out[53] contains a histogram of the training set, validation set and test set in the aforementioned order.
 An interesting observation is that the frequency distribution of the output classes seem to be rather similar in all three sets of data.

 ### Design and Test a Model Architecture